madajaju/bouquet/bouquet-Actor/README.md

-# sails-generate-florist-actor
+# sails-generate-bouquet-actor

-A `florist-Actor` generator for use with the Sails command-line interface.
+A `bouquet-Actor` generator for use with the Sails command-line interface.

 Certain generators are installed by default in Sails, but they can be overridden.
 Other generators create entirely new things.
 Check the [Sails docs](http://sailsjs.org/#!documentation) for information on installing generator overrides / custom generators and information on building your own generators.